HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 Fast forward to today, when the “Keto Diet” has become a popular way to lose weight.

-After much research and many studies on the diet’s physiological effects on the body, doctors and scientists have found evidence of the diet’s success with weight loss.
+After extensive research on the body and studies of the diet’s physiological effects, doctors and scientists have found evidence of its effectiveness for weight loss.

-One particular study looked at the therapeutic roles and impact of the Keto Diet on obesity/weight loss and managing certain medical conditions.
+One study examined the therapeutic roles and effects of the Keto Diet on obesity/weight loss, and the management of certain medical conditions.
 It studied Type 2 diabetes, cardiovascular disease, cancer, polycystic ovary syndrome (PCOS), acne, and nervous system disorders.
-And the list went on from there, where it concluded that while results are promising, more research is needed.
+And the list went on, concluding that while results are promising, more research is needed.
 (Article published, June 2013)

 Back to weight loss, let's make what was said a little more clear...